EphramPerdition/helm-fuzzier/README.md

 this and so the scoring part of Helm now works very well.

-Improving Helm's *matching*, the other half of getting good results, is done by this package: `helm-fuzzier`.
+Improving Helm's *matching*, the other half of getting good results, is what `helm-fuzzier` does.
 Although good scoring ensures you see the best results first, it can only boost the results it gets to rank.
-By default, Helm will find the first 100 "matches" and stop scanning, so very often `helm-flx` doesn't even get to see the best matches in order to see them. `helm-fuzzier` addresses this by performing an initial scan for "Preferred Matches" over *all* candidates, before handing control back to helm to find further matches with its default logic.
+By default, Helm will find the first 100 "matches" and stop scanning, so very often `helm-flx` doesn't even get to see the best matches in order to score them. `helm-fuzzier` addresses this by performing an initial scan for "Preferred Matches" over *all* candidates, before handing control back to helm to find further matches with its default logic.